 285 - IllustrationAn introduction to the broad based thinking skills required to illustrate verbal communication in various manifestations.
 Several formats will be utilized reflecting the instructor's strengths: book, poster design, musical interpretation, scientific rendering, and communication arts.
 Mixed media will frequently be engaged.
 Emphasis is on the book as an art form-as a valuable professional activity.
 Prerequisites: ARTS 102, ARTS 150, and ARTS 220.

 290 - Web DesignIntroduction to the design and management of web sites with an emphasis on the development of design strategy processes.
 This course builds skills in understanding the terminology, principles, and concepts of design, color, and visual thinking as applied to web design.
 Students survey and critique existing web sites, develop a body of graphic and typographic information, and develop and publish their own web sites.
 Prerequisite: ARTS 170.

-295 - Sustainable DesignThis course is based on the analysis of how green design is delivered in the building environment.
-It is designed to model the breadth of cooperation required with solving sustainability problems; it explores the principles developed by the most energy conscious building practices currently in force.
-The course teaches basic visual communication skills, green terminology, drafting practices, and culminates in a group-designed net-zero energy structure.
+295 - Sustainable DesignThis course is based on the analysis of how green design is delivered in the built environment.
+It is designed to model the breadth of societal cooperation required to solve sustainability problems; it explores the principles developed by the most energy conscious building practices today.
+The course teaches basic visual communication skills, green terminology, drafting practices, and culminates in a group-designed project.
 Prerequisite: ARTS 102 or ARTS 103.

 299 - Experimental New Media SeminarExamines a specific topic in studio art practices that may include sound, video, photography, motion, design, and installation.
 The course is built around the special expertise of the faculty.
 The title will be extended to desribe the current topic.
 May be repeated once up to a total of six semester hours provided the topics differ.
 Prerequisites: ARTS 102 or ARTS 150 or ARTS 170.